How to Protect Your Company From Bribery and Corruption in the Construction Industry Part 2

 If you’ve discovered that an internal perpetrator has been caught up in fraud, bribery, or corruption, your company should dismiss this employee and report them to law enforcement and the proper regulatory authorities.
 Clear, quick action will help preserve your company’s reputation.
 Furthermore, the best thing your company can do when faced with bribery and corruption, whether from an internal or external source, is to consult a Florida construction attorney.

 The stakes are simply too high for your company to try and ignore instances of bribery and corruption.
 The last thing you want is for your company to be caught up in a high-profile corruption case.
 Not only would your company’s reputation be permanently damaged (assuming your company survives), but it can also be fined millions of dollars.
-To ensure that your company is doing everything in its power to fight and protect itself from bribery and corruption, partner with the team of Florida construction attorneys from Cotney Construction Law.
+To ensure that your company is doing everything in its power to fight and protect itself from bribery and corruption, partner with the team of Florida construction attorneys from Cotney Attorneys & Consultants.